AndyeliSays/Airlines-Travel/README.md

 ## Introduction:

-  The airline industry generates vast amounts of data every day, ranging from flight schedules and passenger bookings to aircraft details and ticket sales.
-Analyzing this data can unlock valuable insights that help airlines improve operational efficiency, optimize revenue, and enhance passenger experience.
-This project focuses on analyzing a dataset related to airline operations to uncover meaningful patterns and trends.
+The goal of this analysis is to transform raw airline, travel, and revenue data into actionable findings that can help airlines make data-driven decisions.
+This process aims to uncover opportunities for improving operational efficiency, optimizing revenue, and enhancing the passenger experience.

 The dataset consists of several tables (8) which include aircrafts_data, airports_data, boarding_passes, bookings, flights, seat, ticket_flights, tickets.